 - Badass Bystander: The retirement home's nurse, who scares Grandpa's assassin away with a shotgun (See Heroic Bystander below).

 - Berserk Button: Calling Burns a disgrace to the Hellfish.
 It was enough for him to kill Bart over.

-- Bittersweet Ending: Grandpa loses the paintings to the State Department who returns them to their rightful owner, but is able to triumph over Burns and regain Bart's respect.
+- Bittersweet Ending: Grandpa loses the paintings to the State Department, who returns them to their rightful owner, but he is able to triumph over Burns and regain Bart's respect.

-- Black and Grey Morality: Grandpa and Mr. Burns are tussling over a set of paintings that they stole from a German castle, but Abe was actually following the rules of the tontine up to that point, and Mr. Burns, in addition to already being overwhelmingly rich, tried to kill his CO and his grandson.
-The aftermath leads to...
+- Black and Grey Morality: Grandpa and Mr. Burns are tussling over a set of paintings that they stole from a German castle, but Abe was actually following the rules of the tontine up to that point, and Mr. Burns, in addition to already being overwhelmingly rich, tried to kill his CO and his CO's grandson.